-Employees and staff members with at least six months' seniority who have the right to take the child's first day of sickness, are entitled to time off in connection with doctor visits accompanying the child.
+Employees and staff members with at least six months' seniority are entitled to time off in connection with doctor visits accompanying the child.

 Employees who wish to take time off for doctor visits must notify the enterprise of this as early as possible.
-Time off for doctor visits is taken without wages but the employee will be able to get payment from the free-choice schemecorresponding to the actual absence.
+Time off for doctor visits is taken without wages but the employee will be able to get payment from the free-choice scheme corresponding to the actual absence.

-Time off to care for sick children including doctor visits.
+Time off to care for sick children, including doctor visits.